QueryKit/mogenerator-template/README.md

 $ git clone https://github.com/QueryKit/mogenerator-template ~/.querykit-mogenerator-template
 ```

+If you would like to pin to a specific version of the template, I would
+suggest that instead you use a git submodules within your project to
+add mogenerator-template pinned to a specific commit.

 ### Usage:

 To use the QueryKit template for mogenerator, pass in the template path